Citizens for a Better Post Office protest in Buena Vista

-Buena Vista residents gathered in front of the town post office Friday to protest the current services offered by the United States Postal Service.
+Buena Vista residents gathered in front of the town post office Friday to protest the current services offered by the U.S. Postal Service.

-The protest began at 11:30 a.m. at the corner of West Brookdale Ave. and U.S. 24, where six people gathered in front of High County Bank holding signs.
-Another six protestors gathered outside the post office.
+The protest began at 11:30 a.m. at the corner of West Brookdale Avenue and U.S. 24, where six people gathered in front of High Country Bank holding signs.
+Another six protesters gathered outside the post office.

 “We’re working on the corner and in front of the post office to get as much attention as possible,” Grace Garret of BV Citizens for a Better Post Office said.